What Is Child Labour and How Can We Eradicate It Together?

 Childhood is considered to be the best time of one’s life but unfortunately, this does not hold true for some children who struggle to make both ends meet during their childhood years.
 According to the Child Labour project and 2011 census, 10.2 million children are engaged in child labour in India, out of which 4.5 million are girls.

 Earlier, children helped their parents in basic chores in agriculture such as sowing, reaping, harvesting, taking care of the cattle, etc. However, with the growth of the industries and urbanization, the issue of child labour has increased.
 Children at a very tender age are employed for various inappropriate activities and they are forced to make hazardous stuff using their nimble fingers.
-They are employed in the garment factories, leather, jewellery, and sericulture industries.
+They end up working in garment factories, as well as in the leather, jewellery, and sericulture industries.

 Role of the Government